Home → About → Visitor Information

 Isabella Stewart Gardner Museum

-This 15th century Venetian palace created at the turn of the century by Isabella Stewart Gardner, houses more than 2,500 art objects, among them works by Rembrandt, Botticelli, Raphael, Titan, and Matisse.
+century Venetian palace created at the turn of the century by Isabella Stewart Gardner, houses more than 2,500 art objects, among them works by Rembrandt, Botticelli, Raphael, Titan, and Matisse.
 Interior flowering courtyard and outdoor gardens are known for their botanical beauty.
 Guided Tours are given Tue-Fri at 2:30pm.
 The museum hosts three special exhibitions per year.
 Enjoy concerts from September through May.
 The Cafe offers a full bistro style lunch.

 John F. Kennedy Library & Museum